xcatlkd/photo-sharing-app/README.md

 ├── util                      # Common use functioniality lives here │   ├── renderTemplate.js     #   Helper function for rendering template.ejs
 │   └── sql.js                #   Sequelize instance and configuration
 ├── views                     #   EJS files for rendering live here │    └── pages                #   Where each individual page is kept │     └── 404.ejs             #   Where the error page is kept
-│     ├── docs.ejs            #   Where the uploaded pics page is kept
+│     ├── pics.ejs            #   Where the uploaded pics page is kept
 │     ├── home.ejs            #   Where the home page is kept
 │     ├── login.ejs           #   Where the login page is kept
 │     ├── upload.ejs          #   Where the upload page is kept
 │     └── signup.ejs          #   Where the signup page is kept
 │    └── template.ejs         #   Main template file
 ```